ZadorLaboratory/mapseq-processing/etc/user_report_noinj_template.md

 1. Sequencing depth for projection sites.
    There are a minimum of {{ conf['vbctable']['target_min_reads'] }} reads for each VBC+UMI+SSI combination in target site samples.
 This sequencing depth is considered enough for target sites.

 Spike-in counts are mostly uniform across all projections sites.
 We have seen at most 2-3 folds difference in spike-in counts between projection sites, which is considered normal.

 1. We have checked barcode amount in controls.

-The UMI counts from negative controls are listed in the TSV named “vbc_controls.tsv”.
+The UMI counts from negative controls are listed in the TSV named “{{ conf['project']['project_id'] }}.controls.tsv”.
 This background looks normal.

-1. We have calculated false positive rates.
-For target sites, the false positive rate is 0 when the UMI threshold is set to {{ conf['vbcfilter']['target_min_umi'] }}.
+We used the UMI counts found in the controls to set up the UMI thresholds for samples.

 ## Further Analysis